Skip to content

 Device Orientation Calibration

-The accelerometer sensor data can be harnessed to accurately calibrate a device’s orientation in space.
+The accelerometer sensor data can be directly retrieved by the app.
 By utilizing the gravitational force detected by the accelerometer, it’s possible to determine the device’s alignment with respect to the Earth’s gravitational field.
-This calibration aids in achieving accurate measurements and creating immersive augmented reality experiences.
+Similar calibration methods are used in video game controllers, VR headesets, etc.

-To showcase this, consider a Python script that utilizes accelerometer and gyroscope data to calibrate a device’s orientation.
-The script employs a complementary filter to fuse the sensor readings and calculate the device’s roll, pitch, and yaw angles.
-These angles provide insights into the device’s orientation in three-dimensional space.
+To showcase this, we created a Python script that utilizes accelerometer and gyroscope data to calibrate a device’s orientation.
+The script uses a complementary filter to fuse the sensor readings and calculate the device’s roll, pitch, and yaw angles.

 Python Script: Link to the original script